-Regardless of whether you’re a new business or your business has been in operation for over ten years, any business worth its salt knows that success hinges on a solid plan.
+Regardless of whether you’re a new business or your business has been in operation for over ten years, any company worth its salt knows that success hinges on a solid plan.
 After all, a business can only exist after careful financial planning and product development.
-Consequently, in order to achieve true and long-lasting success, businesses must create a detailed and extensive marketing strategy.
+Consequently, to achieve true and long-lasting success, companies must create a detailed and extensive marketing strategy.

-Conversely, advertising as you go, with no plan for the foreseeable future, is not only risky but also costly.
+Conversely, advertising as you go, with no plan for the foreseeable future, is risky and costly.
 Here are three outcomes that might happen to your business if you don’t create a marketing strategy.

 Poor market research leads to blind ad spend

-However, creating a marketing strategy lets you focus on your business goals so that you can determine the best direction you should take and to avoid losing sight of your objectives so you don’t waste your time.
-In addition, by outlining your objectives in your marketing strategy, you can create a timeline of tasks and deadlines you need to meet in order to fulfill your objectives.
+However, creating a marketing strategy lets you focus on your business goals to determine the best direction you should take and avoid losing sight of your objectives, so you don’t waste your time.
+Also, by outlining your objectives in your marketing strategy, you can create a timeline of tasks and deadlines you need to meet in order to fulfill your objectives.
 That way, you and your team will be held accountable for performing the tasks completely and in a timely manner.

 You can’t fix your marketing mistakes if you don’t know what they are

-Oftentimes, when you have been implementing a marketing plan for a long time, the steps become routine and you go on auto-pilot without really paying attention to your performance.
-However, this is a bad habit to fall into, because plans can get stale and ineffective.
+Often, when you have been implementing a marketing plan for a long time, the steps become routine, and you go on auto-pilot without really paying attention to your performance.
+However, this is a bad habit to fall into because plans can get stale and ineffective.
 This is particularly true online, where trends that were popular just yesterday could be completely outdated today.
 Therefore, you must constantly refresh your marketing practices to match the current trends or needs of your audience.

 Extensive marketing strategies force you to audit your existing marketing plan in order to evaluate what is (and isn’t) working.
 In addition, you can’t meet your business goals without tracking your progress and tweaking your strategy.
 Therefore, planning helps you understand the workings of your business better, optimize the campaigns that are working, and rework the ones that aren’t.